cs2113-f24/cs2113-f24.github.io/j-units/software_engineering.md

 ## Gathering and specifying requirements

 In your classes so far, it was probably rare for you to have to *design* your programs.
 In most cases, your professors detailed the requirements, either in English, or through unit tests (or some combination of both).
 In this course, each time you had to draw a UML diagram before writing your code, you were designing your solution.
-However, besides the project, you likely haven't had a chance to gather requirements and figure out *what* needs to be built, as opposed to *how* you're going to build it (design).
+However, you likely haven't had a chance to gather requirements and figure out *what* needs to be built, as opposed to *how* you're going to build it (design).

 Requirements gathering is arguably the most important and most difficult part of software engineering.
 Any requirement that is incorrectly captured -- or isn't captured at all -- can cause signficiant headaches, rework, and financial loss later in the development lifecycle.
 Perhaps the worst outcome is that a piece of software is delivered that isn't what the customer or the user even wanted!
 Fortunately, we have several decades worth of collective software engineering experience to help guide us on how to gather requirements more effectively.